City of Alameda logo

 Strengths

-• LOCATION: Prime Bay Area island location with natural boundaries
+• LOCATION: Prime Bay Area island geography attracts high-income residents.

 Weaknesses